Frobenius subalgebra lattices in tensor categories: Introduction

-\begin{restatecorollary}{cor:allfinite1} Let $\mathcal{C}$ be a tensor category over $\mathbb{C}$.
-Let $X$ be a connected Frobenius algebra in $\mathcal{C}$.
-If there is a spherical structure $\phi$ such that $X$ is $\phi_X$-weakly positive, then its Frobenius $\mathcal{B}$-subalgebra poset is finite. \end{restatecorollary}
+Furthermore, using Corollary~\ref{cor:allfinite2b} again and Proposition~\ref{prop:pseudo}, we obtain: \begin{restatecorollary}{cor:allfinite3} Let $X$ be a connected Frobenius algebra in a pseudo-unitary fusion category over $\mathbb{C}$.
+Then every coherent sublattice of the Frobenius subalgebra poset of $X$ is finite. \end{restatecorollary}